bchien6672/ECE470_FinalProj/README.md

 Current bugs:
 I would like to check over the screw matrix and initial transformation matrix derivations, as the relative logic for the IK and FK functions are relatively correct.

+Checkpoint 4 (4/2)
+1. Looked into deciding what type of collision detector to use.
+(Currently going to work directly with V-REP)
+2. Ported existing code into the new module.